tfry-git/EmbAJAX/README.md

 - More examples
 - Basic authentication features
   - For now, ArduJAX makes no attempt at implementing any security features.
 If you need security, you will have to implement it at the network level.
-However, it would be nice, if there was at least a rudimentary mechanism besides this.
-One complication is that HTTPS is out of reach for present MCUs, so whatever method implemented should keep MITM attacks and plain text snooping in mind.
-Perhaps some short-lived authentication token handed out by the server + hash of parameters + password + cryptographic hash could be used to protect sensitive "write" operations.
-As for read operations: No idea, yet.
+However, it would be nice, if there was at least a rudimentary mechanism besides this, so there can be differential permissions on the same network (e.g. view vs. control), and controlled access beyond a single subnet.
+Making a go at this makes relatively little sense with plain text communication, of course.
+One exciting news in this regard is that an HTTPS server implementation is about to be added to the
+    ESP8266 arduino core.
+Once that is a bit more accessible, this should be revisited.

 ## The beggar's line